Flower Federations with Authentication 🧪¶

 [!NOTE] Note that this script should only be used for development purposes and not for creating production key pairs.

-You can generate more keys by specifying the number of client credentials that you wish to generate.
+[!NOTE] Note that this script should only be used for development purposes and not for creating production key pairs.
 The script also generates a CSV file that includes each of the generated (client) public keys.

 Start the long-running Flower client (SuperNode)¶